stefanpenner/ember-app-kit/guides/dependencies.md

 EAK is configured to have git ignore your `vendor` directory by default.
 Using the Bower configuration file allows collaborators to fork your repo and get their dependencies installed locally by executing `bower install` themselves.

+EAK will auto-reload when you install / update dependencies with `bower install <dependency> --save-dev`.
+However, if you manually add dependency to `bower.json` file and then run `bower install` you will have to restart grunt manually (for now).

 Further documentation about Bower is available at their [official documentation page](http://bower.io/).